 The teacher will communicate with students regarding assignment feedback and grading through Canvas.
-The teacher will provide students with more detailed information and access to the French 1 course page.
+The teacher will provide students with more detailed information and access to the French for Children A course page.

 Students' grades will have the following weight (out of 100):